Whether you think shopping is fun, or whether you’d rather get it done as quickly as possible, Dr. Gundry’s created a great new tool for you.

 * The cheese sauce will make enough for a little more than 4 servings of the mac and cheese.
 You can store in a glass container in the fridge for 5 days, or in the freezer for up to 2 months.
 If freezing, let it thaw slowly in the refrigerator to maintain consistency.

-It’s simple.
-As The Plant Paradox lifestyle takes hold, Dr. Gundry’s coming up with more and more ways to make it fun, easy, and accessible for you.
+Dr. Gundry’s coming up with more and more ways to make eating lectin-free fun, easy, and accessible for you.
 Try these lists to help get you started, or to keep you going strong.